biopragmatics/bioregistry/docs/GOVERNANCE.md

   merging prefixes, splitting prefixes, or updating a prefix's associated metadata) must be done either in the form of an issue or a pull request.
-- The only updates that aren't considered manual are the ones done by the CI system on a nightly basis.
+- The only updates that aren't considered manual are the ones done by the CI system on a chronological basis.
 - Manual updates can be accepted if all continuous integration tests pass and a member of the Bioregistry Review Team approves.
 It's best practice that a member of the Review Team does not approve their own updates.